jfainberg/jfainberg.github.io/_includes/content.markdown

-I am a senior algorithm engineer at [Vind].
+I am building something new.
+Stay tuned!

 ### Past

+- Sr Algorithm Engineer at [Vind].
 - AI/ML tech lead at [Consigli].
 - Machine learning scientist (VP) within the [Machine Learning Center of Excellence] at J.P.
 Morgan Chase.
 - PhD student at [CSTR] where I worked on automatic speech recognition with [Steve Renals] and [Peter Bell]